kevindigo/argel/README.md

 `Game` only runs on the server.
 Each client can use the model objects and their helpers.
 Only `Game` can update the official game `State`.

-The `State` object that the client receives will always have a list of legal `Deed`s, or other choices that need to be made as a result of effects.
-The client will let the server know which `Deed` or other option should be executed.
+The `State` object that the client receives will always have a current `Deed`, which contains the decisions made so far, as well as the current decision to be made.
+The client will let the server know which of the available options should be applied.
+Options in a decision are always slots.

+Most data structures are plain objects, so they can be serialized.
+When it makes sense, There are wrappers (known as managers) that provide functions.
+So to manipulate a State object, you would typically wrap it in a StateManager.
+Same for Side (SideManager) and Deed (DeedManager).

 ### Terminology
 * Items
-    * `Card` = An instance of a card (based on a cardef), including its facing
+    * `Card` = An instance of a card, including its facing, identified by CardId
     * `Cardef` = The definition of a card (SetId, CardNumber)
     * `CardId` = The set and number of a card
     * `CardNumber` = 3-digit identifier within a set